The Top 5 Best Back Exercises

 Anatomy of the Back

-There are two main muscle groups that are visible even when our shirts are on.
+Two main muscle groups are visible even when our shirts are on.
 These are called the latissimus dorsi and the trapezius.

-The latissimus, or lats, are the muscles that run from the armpits to the waist.
+The Latissimus dorsi, or lats, are the muscles that run from the armpits to the waist.
 This is what you see when people flex their backs as with a lat spread bodybuilding pose.

-Trap are what cause some big dudes to appear to have no neck.
+Traps are what cause some big dudes to appear to have no neck.
 This is also how you can tell if someone is really serious about their training.
-Typically if someone has completely flat traps it means that they probably do not engage in significant free weight complex exercises like deadlifts, bent over barbell rows, cleans, and definitely not barbell shrugs.
+Typically if someone has completely flat traps it means that they probably do not engage in significant free-weight complex exercises like deadlifts, bent-over barbell rows, cleans, and not heavy barbell shrugs.

 The Smaller Muscles of the Back

-Some of the smaller back muscles include teres major, teres minor, infraspinatus, supraspinatus, and rhomboideus (rhomboids).
+Some of the smaller back muscles include teres major, teres minor, infraspinatus, supraspinatus, and rhomboids.
 These are considered secondary muscles and are sufficiently stimulated when you train the larger latissimus dorsi with both vertical and horizontal movements.

-The serratus is another back muscle that wraps around the body and it also visible from the font.
-If you desire to train the serratus directly, which many people do, the best exercise for that is probably dumbbell or barbell pull overs.
-In the past when I trained 4 days a week I often included pull overs on back day.
+The serratus is another back muscle that wraps around the body and it is also visible from the font.
+If you desire to train the serratus directly, which many people do, the best exercise for that is probably dumbbell or barbell pullovers.
+In the past when I trained 4 days a week I often included pullovers on back day.

 Back Anatomy